StathisLiontis/Ping-pong-two-players/README.md

 # Ping-pong-two-players
 A Game for two Players Play Ping-pong.

+Player 1 use W and S and Player 2 Up and Down.
+Press R to restart.

 Get ready for the Ultimate 2-Player Arcade showdown in this high-speed Ping-Pong challenge!!

 Control the Table with precise Movements and unleash unpredictable curveballs to Outsmart Your Opponent.